haohappy/cc-skill-flowmind/README.md

 - 👥 **People** — Manage contacts and relationships
 - 🏷️ **Tags** — Organize with custom tags

-## Why do you need to use Flowmind for Claude Code?
+## Why do you need Flowmind for Claude Code?
 3 Use Cases:

 **1. Capture TODOs While Coding**